ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Additional Files
 ^^^^^^^^^^^^^^^^^^^^

-The LND component uses a model configuration namelist file as well as atmospheric forcing files, data assimilation files, and restart files, which are also listed in :numref:`Table %s <LndInputFiles>`.
+The LND component uses atmospheric forcing files, data assimilation files, and restart files, which are also listed in :numref:`Table %s <LndInputFiles>`.

 .. _model-config-files: